Praxis Precision Medicines Cash Burn Accelerates 6.4% QoQ as $926M Runway Compresses

 What the Data Shows

-Losses went from -$3.29 to -$3.50 per share over four quarters — a clear ramp in spending that missed consensus by the widest margin in the sequence — while management framed $926M in cash as providing an "extended runway."
+Losses went from -$3.29 to -$3.50 per share over four quarters. a clear ramp in spending that missed consensus by the widest margin in the sequence. while management framed $926M in cash as providing an "extended runway."

 Why This Changes the Calculus

-At -$3.50 per share and accelerating, quarterly cash consumption is running $55-60mn.
-Add commercial buildout costs of $80-120mn annually.
-Total annual burn reaches $300-350mn by late 2026 or early 2027.
-That math turns $926M from a six-year cushion into a three-year fuse.
+Let's do the math the Street won't.
+At -$3.50 per share and accelerating, quarterly cash consumption runs $55-60M.
+Layer on commercial buildout costs of $80-120M annually. conservative, given dual-indication launches.
+Total annual burn reaches $300-350M by late 2026 or early 2027.
+Suddenly $926M isn't a six-year cushion.
+It's a three-year fuse.
+And three-year fuses have a way of concentrating minds right around month twenty-four.

 The Counterargument